isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-11-kueh-lapis.md

 #### **NOTES**

-[^1]: Throughout this article, I have used different spellings for the word kuih, as appropriate to that community to whose desserts I am referring: hence kuih for Malay items, kueh for Peranakan items, and kue for Indonesian items, plus idiosyncratic spelling within direct quotes.
-Legit, pronounced with a hard “g”, means “sweet” or “sticky” in Bahasa Indonesia.
+[^1]: Throughout this article, I have used different spellings for the word *kuih*, as appropriate to that community to whose desserts I am referring: hence *kuih* for Malay items, *kueh* for Peranakan items, and *kue* for Indonesian items, plus idiosyncratic spelling within direct quotes. *Legit*, pronounced with a hard “g”, means “sweet” or “sticky” in Bahasa Indonesia.

 [^2]: Personal communication with Kevindra Soemantri (www.feastin.id), 23–30 March, 2019.

-[^3]: Pamudji, D. (1986).
-Hidangan ringan: Party snacks.
+[^3]: Pamudji, D. (1986). *Hidangan ringan: Party snacks*.
 Kuala Lumpur: Arenabuku Sdn Bhd.
 (Not available in NLB holdings).
-Among the author’s lapis recipes are a few with “tikar” designs, constructed by rotating and reassembling cut sections of lapis, to yield complex patterns when sliced across.
-These pre-date by over a decade the more colourful lapis designs popular in Sarawak.
+Among the author’s *lapis* recipes are a few with “tikar” designs, constructed by rotating and reassembling cut sections of *lapis*, to yield complex patterns when sliced across.
+These pre-date by over a decade the more colourful *lapis* designs popular in Sarawak.

 [^4]: Manden, A.C.
-(1895).
-Recepten van de Haagsche kookschool [Recipes from the Hague Cooking School] (p.
+(1895). *Recepten van de Haagsche kookschool* [*Recipes from the Hague Cooking School*] (p.
 244).
 The Hague: De Gebroeders van Cleef.
 (Not available in NLB holdings).
 Founded in the late 1800s, the school provided its female students with formal culinary training.

 [^5]: van der Meijden, J.M.J.C.
-(1925).
-Groot nieuw volledig Oost-Indisch kookboek [Great new complete East Indies cookbook] (pp. 305–306).
+(1925). *Groot nieuw volledig Oost-Indisch kookboek* [*Great new complete East Indies cookbook*] (pp. 305–306).
 Malang: G.C.T.
 Van Dorp & Co.
 (Not available in NLB holdings).
 A mammoth book chronicling nearly 1,400 recipes from the Dutch East Indies, written to help familiarise Dutch cooks with the cuisine.

 [^6]: Also known as red rice, this is rice inoculated with a yeast strain that produces a vivid red pigment as it grows.
 The dried grains are a traditional Chinese ingredient used to make rice wine and to add colour to dishes.